Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Dr. Alfred Adler

-Margot’s early education was spent at the City and Country Grammar School in Greenwich Village, where during her fifth grade one of her teachers taught the class about the May Day festivals of old, and how people used to dance around a Maypole singing in the May with songs.
-The teacher arranged for a class outing to the country home of a sister, and early on the 1st of May as the sun began to shine, they sang the songs of May and picked flowers from the fields.
+Margot’s early education was spent at the City and Country Grammar School in Greenwich Village, where during her fifth grade one of her teachers taught the class about the May Day festivals of old and how people used to dance around a Maypole singing in the May with songs.
+The teacher arranged for a class outing to the country home of a sister and early on the 1st of May as the sun began to shine they sang the songs of May and picked flowers from the fields.
 Later they took flowers back to school and decorated a Maypole, which they danced around while singing.
-Ever since then Margot has been fascinated with rituals.
+Ever since then Margot had been fascinated by rituals.

 Later while in 7th grade, Margot spent the whole year studying myths of ancient Greece.
 She was particularly drawn to the Greek deities Artemis and Athena, and could imagine their feminine strengths and powers.
 As part of a school project she wrote a play about the Trojan War, which was part musical as it included hymns to Zeus and poems sung by Hera and other gods.
 Coming from a fairly atheistic family of no particular persuasion, Margot mentally identified the ancient Greek religions as part of her own primal religion.